 And some other stuff…

 So what’s the resolution?

 Stop using bath and beauty products full of chemicals I know nothing about.

 Why?
 Who cares?
 If you’re asking, you’re probably not a candidate for hippie status, at least in my book.

 Look… maybe it doesn’t matter that the mattress you sleep on, the furniture you sit on, the car you drive in, and the carpet you walk on are full of flame-retardants.
 Maybe it doesn’t matter that many of the things you put in your mouth every day are bathed in pesticides.
-Maybe it doesn’t matter that the biggest health and beauty product producers are motivated by maximum profit and maybe even the bliss of ignorance.
-Maybe it doesn’t matter that the U.S. health and beauty industry is barely regulated.
+Maybe it doesn’t matter that the biggest health and beauty product producers are motivated by maximum profit and that the industry is barely regulated.
 Maybe none of it matters.

 But maybe it does.